-The Diocese of Tennessee will host its fourth annual Blessing of Liturgical Ministries on March 29, 2014.
+The Diocese of Tennessee will host the fifth annual Blessing of Liturgical Ministries on April 11, 2015.

 This is an occasion for the Diocese of Tennessee to come together to celebrate the work of all those whose dedicated ministry is reflected in the worship of our congregations.
-Whether you are an Acolyte, Acolyte Chair, Altar Guild Member, Choir Member, Clergy, Eucharistic Minister, Eucharistic Visitor, Lector, Sacristan, Usher, or Verger, there is something for everyone.
+Whether you are an Acolyte, Altar Guild Member, Choir Member, Clergy, Eucharistic Minister, Eucharistic Visitor, Lector, or Verger & Thurifer, or you’re generally interested in the theology at the heart of our worship, there is something for everyone.

 Prayer Book Theology

-In addition to these new offerings, we will continue to have presentations for all the ministries listed above.
+In addition to these offerings, we will continue to have presentations for:

-Mark your calendars for March 29th.
-And better yet, go ahead and register!
+Mark your calendars for April 11th.
+And better yet, go ahead and register…